Photography mdavid.com.au

 When you want to take control of both of those settings yourself then you switch to manual mode.

 Because the amount of depth of field makes such an enormous difference to the appearance of a photo, a lot of photographers I know prefer to keep their camera in aperture priority mode all the time.
-However, with wildlife or sports photography, where your subjects are often moving quickly, then they might prefer to work in shutter speed priority mode instead to ensure they don’t get motion blur.
+However, with wildlife or sports photography, where your subjects are often moving quickly, then they might prefer to work in shutter speed priority mode instead to ensure their camera will always use a fast enough shutter speed to avoid motion blur.

 An easy rule

-I think it’s time to throw in one of photography’s rules because you’re ready for it now: Whenever you halve the area of your aperture hole you have to double the exposure time set by the shutter speed.
+I think it’s time to throw in one of photography’s rules because you’re ready for it now: Whenever you halve the area of your aperture hole you have to double the exposure time set by the shutter speed to make up for it.
 And vice versa.

 Is there anything being left out here?